Climate and Average Weather Year Round in Tel Aviv Israel

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.6 months, from July 1 to October 19, with an average temperature above 78°F. The day of the year with the warmest water is August 25, with an average temperature of 82°F.
+The time of year with warmer water lasts for 3.5 months, from July 2 to October 19, with an average temperature above 79°F. The month of the year in Tel Aviv with the warmest water is August, with an average temperature of 82°F.

-The time of year with cooler water lasts for 4.0 months, from December 31 to April 29, with an average temperature below 67°F. The day of the year with the coolest water is March 6, with an average temperature of 63°F.
+The time of year with cooler water lasts for 3.9 months, from December 31 to April 28, with an average temperature below 67°F. The month of the year in Tel Aviv with the coolest water is March, with an average temperature of 63°F.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.